bronhaim/community/contributors/design-proposals/node/node-fence.md

 status: Done
 step: Power-Management
 ```
-- step can be isolation\power_managment\recover - this refer to the set of method configured in the NodeFenceConfig.
+- step can be isolation\power_managment\recover - this refer to the set of methods configured in the node fence configuration.
-- status is new, done, running or error - see Fence Controller management for each status.
+- status is new, done, running, final or error - see Fence Controller management for each status.

 Flow example: controller saw non-response node and created new crd to fence the new, this initialized to “step: isolation” and current timestep.
 The controller create jobs related to the step and move status to running.
 - If node becomes “ready” in cluster, controller will change the crd to step:recovery and start triggering recovery jobs.

 After 5min (configurable) if node is still “not ready” controller will change to step:power_managment and status:new to start triggering pm jobs.

-#### Pods treatment
+### Pods treatment
 Pod treatment is done by “cluster fence agents” which will be run as part of a node fence treatment.

 Kubernetes follows taint-based-evictions.
 Taints and tolerations are ways to steer pods from nodes or evict pods that should stop.